canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

   those services are enabled:

   ```
-  UA Apps: Expanded Security Maintenance (ESM) is enabled.
+  Expanded Security Maintenance for Applications is enabled.

   11 updates can be applied immediately.
-  5 of these updates are UA Apps: ESM security updates.
+  5 of these updates are ESM Apps security updates.
-  1 of these updates is a UA Infra: ESM security update.
+  1 of these updates is a ESM Infra security update.
   5 of these updates are standard security updates.
   To see these additional updates run: apt list --upgradable
   ```